This is reproduced from the guidelines published by St. Joseph’s and Fowler Kennedy:

 o 2-1 foot

-o Add upper/lower extremity movements, first without resistance and then
+o Firm to soft surfaceo Level ground to incline or uneven surfaceo Add upper/lower extremity movements, first without resistance and then

-o Decreased to increased # of tasks (ie. add cognitive task to balance)o Incorporate visual training exercises (as discussed below)
+witho Decreased to increased # of tasks (ie. add cognitive task to balance)o Incorporate visual training exercises (as discussed below)o Sport/activity specific balance

 - 3) VOR Exercises